FOLLOW THE MONEY

 While ordinary Armenians seemingly fight to exist, the two grandees of their nation fought between themselves for the spoils.
 As Ambassador Yovanovitch notes: Serzh Sargsyan had a head start on Kocharyan when it came to gaining control of lucrative economic assets.
 Though both men are Karabakhis, Sargsyan came to Yerevan and took up the first of a string of powerful ministerial posts five years earlier than Kocharyan, who remained in Nagorno-Karabakh until 1998.
 In ten years as president, Kocharyan caught up to Sargsyan and it evolved to the point that most of the dominant business and economic sectors were in some way linked to one of the two of them.114

-Typical of the commercial web that Kocharyan has spun around himself, amid a network of friends and associates, one name that features prominently is that of his son, Sedrak, who was linked by the United States ambassador to Converse Bank and Ardshinbank, a one-third partnership (with Deputy Prime Minister Armen Gevorkian and H2 Television owner Samvel Mairopetian).115 Along with this was a de facto monopoly for importing mobile phones and the nation’s Toyota distributorship.116
+Typical of the commercial web that Kocharyan has spun around himself, amid a network of friends and associates, one name that features prominently is that of his son, Sedrak, who the United States ambassador linked to Converse Bank and Ardshinbank, a one-third partnership (with Deputy Prime Minister Armen Gevorkian and H2 Television owner Samvel Mairopetian).115 Along with this was a de facto monopoly for importing mobile phones and the nation’s Toyota distributorship.116

 Indeed, their influence goes beyond simply the economic rape of Armenia.